telerik/ajax-docs/controls/upload/troubleshooting/radprogressarea-does-not-appear.md

 1. The uploading files have relatively small size (e.g. < 5MB) and are uploaded on localhost.

->note Before trying to diagnose this problem, make sure you are using the latest available version of the control.
+>tip Before trying to diagnose this problem, make sure you are using the latest available version of the control.
 >